James-PriestleyDev/To-Do-List/README.md

 The To-Do list will also tally up the users completed and outstanding tasks, showing these results at the bottom of the page.

+So the user can keep track of how many tasks they have completed and how many they have left to complete.

 ### HTML / CSS

 The HTML/CSS side to the web page will be basic on a static card in the center of the webapp.